 Each day is like a century for the driver of the Phantom Carriage.
 Literally.
 For three-hundred and sixty-five of our days he travels the world, harvesting the souls of dead sinners, taking them to a place we never see, for reasons we’re never told.
-But whatever his purpose, the year he spends at his gruesome task is spent alone, and that amounts to 36,500 years of introspection.
-If that’s punishment, it’s not the worst kind.
+But whatever his purpose, the year he spends at his gruesome task is spent alone, and it amounts to 36,500 years of introspection.

 The Phantom Carriage enticed me with particulars like this; perhaps that’s part of its spell.
-Victor Sjöström’s film is all atmosphere anyway: a moody morality play that hollows out space for its characters amid surroundings so black that you question what is truly the negative space.
+Victor Sjöström’s film is otherwise all atmosphere: a moody morality play that hollows out space for its characters amid surroundings so black that you question what truly is the negative space.
 It’s not boring, but it is mannered and slow—I had time to wonder about the carriage rider’s job and the consequences of the math and had little trouble keeping up with the plot in the meantime.

 The plot is this: a rotten piece of dirt named David Holm (played by the director) is called to the deathbed of Salvation Army worker Sister Edit (Astrid Holm) on New Year’s Eve.
 Edit has devoted the last year of her life to reforming Holm, a violent drunk, who’d devoted much of his own time to tracking down his wife and children, who had quite reasonably abandoned him.
 He remained the same rotten piece of dirt after he found them.
 He also gave Sister Edit tuberculosis.
 She longs to see him one more time, and he says no. David does not deserve a happy new year.